containeroo/heartbeats/README.md

 ![heartbeats.png](.github/icons/heartbeats.png)

-Small helper service to monitor heartbeats (repeating "pings" from another system).
+Small helper service to monitor heartbeats (repeating "pings" from other systems).
 If a "ping" does not arrive in the given interval & grace period, Heartbeats will send notifications.

 ## Flags